joostkremers/criticmarkup-emacs/README.md

 - `C-c * c`: insert a comment
 - `C-c * h`: highlight text and insert a comment

 The commands to delete, substitute and highlight text all operate on the region.
-The commands for inserting and substituting text and for inserting a comment (which includes the command to highlight text) all put the cursor at the correct position, so you can start typing right away.
+The commands for inserting and substituting text and for inserting a comment {{(which includes the command to highlight text)}}{>>really!<<} all put the cursor at the correct position, so you can start typing right away.

 `cm-mode` also adds the markup patterns defined by CriticMarkup to `font-lock-keywords` and provides customisable faces to highlight them.
 The customisation group is called `criticmarkup`.